U.S. Relations With Andorra

 More information about Andorra is available on the Andorra Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States established diplomatic relations with Andorra in 1995, following Andorra's 1993 adoption of a constitution establishing the country as a sovereign parliamentary democracy.
+The United States established diplomatic relations with the Principality of Andorra in 1995, following Andorra's 1993 adoption of a constitution establishing the country as a sovereign parliamentary democracy.
 It retains as its heads of state two co-princes -- the Bishop of Urgell (Spain) and the French president.

 The United States and Andorra enjoy excellent relations based on common values including the promotion of democracy and human rights.

 Since 2000, Andorra has participated in the Fulbright Exchange Program.
-The two countries have also signed a Bilateral Work Agreement for dependents of members of diplomatic missions and consular posts assigned to official duty in the respective countries and will soon conclude an agreement on the sharing of confiscated proceeds and instrumentalities of crimes.
+The two countries have also signed a Bilateral Work Agreement for dependents of members of diplomatic missions and consular posts assigned to official duty in the respective countries and concluded an agreement on the sharing of confiscated proceeds and instrumentalities of crimes.

-Andorra supports U.S. foreign policy positions and objectives, such as voting for U.S. candidates to international organizations.
+Andorra generally supports U.S. foreign policy positions and objectives, and is a reliable partner in international organizations.

 The U.S. Ambassador to Spain is also accredited as Ambassador to Andorra.
-The U.S. Consul General based in Barcelona is responsible for the day-to-day management of relations with Andorra.
-She travels regularly to Andorra to carry out diplomatic demarches, represent U.S. interests, and administer consular services.
+The U.S. Consul General based in Barcelona is responsible for the day-to-day management of relations with Andorra, and travels regularly to Andorra to carry out diplomatic demarches, represent U.S. interests, promote U.S. business, and administer consular services as needed.